Understand and Play the D#maj7 Guitar Chord Interactively

-The D#maj7 chord, a beautiful and rich sound from the Major Chords family, is built from the notes D#, F##, A#, and C##.
-These correspond to the intervals Root (1), Major Third (3), Perfect Fifth (5), and Major Seventh (7).
-Use the interactive fretboard tool at the top of this page to visualize every fingering, listen to the chord played as a strum or arpeggio, and check your own playing with real-time microphone feedback.
+Delve into the structure of the D#maj7 chord, a rich and expressive member of the Major Chords family.
+It is precisely constructed from the notes D#, F##, A#, and C##, which map directly to the intervals Root (1), Major Third (3), Perfect Fifth (5), and Major Seventh (7).
+To truly internalize this theory, engage with our interactive fretboard tool above: visualize every possible fingering, listen to the precise audio of the chord played as a strum or arpeggio, and verify your own accuracy with real-time microphone feedback.

 Notes in the D# maj7 chord: